 We have spent a considerable amount of time reviewing our school curriculum to ensure it is in line with the new National Curriculum which became statutory in September 2014.
 We are confident that it inspires and motivates our pupils to learn.
 Our curriculum is wide and varied enabling our pupils to develop academically and creatively by being active in their own learning and developing and acquiring skills and knowledge that will equip them for life beyond the primary school.
 Educational visits are accessed for the children to support and extend their learning.

 Modern technology, such as interactive whiteboards, laptops and IPads are used to support and extend learning and the children have access to talking books, webcams and digital cameras.
-Our school library is well resourced and the “Micro Librarian” system allows the children to access a wide range of reading material with a thumbprint!
+Our school library is well resourced and used regularly by all children.

 Outdoor learning is a strength of the school – the children participate in “Forest Schooling” and gardening.

-Although we are a small school, we pride ourselves on the number and range of extra- curricular activities we are able to afford the children.
-After school provision is reviewed every term and has included clubs such as hockey, art, gardening, computing, netball, board games and cross stitch.
+Although we are a small school, we pride ourselves on the wraparound care we provide.
 Breakfast Club is available every morning from 7.30am.

 Many of our pupils access specialist music lessons which include electric guitar and drumming.

 We are proud to have achieved a number of awards such as Healthy Schools, Active Mark, Artsmark Gold, The FA School Charter Standard, International School and Platinum RTime.
+We are also working towards becoming a Go Cornish Bronze level school.
 These recognise the hard work and commitment of the staff, governors and pupils.

 Coads Green Primary School takes Safeguarding very seriously.
 The staff are vigilant in all areas of safety; risk assessments are regularly carried out and all staff have had relevant training in Child protection.Our School Building and Grounds